Royal Order of Cambodia: Insignia

 The medal of the order comes in many different forms, as a slightly elongated silver or gold star surmounted by a Cambodian crown and with an image of the king's crown and coat of arms in gold on a violet blue background and surrounded by a red circle.
 The reverse of the medal is left rough.
 To promote the order if it was awarded by the French, the Cambodian crown was replaced with a European one surmounted by a small cross, and in the early years the order was even awarded without any crown.

 The central image on the star of the order is the same as the medal, though the crown is missing and the rays are usually smooth.
 The star is elongated, with the vertical rays longer than the horizontal rays.
 The regalia of Knights is in silver, whilst those of the higher grades are gold.
 The medal and star are equally for civilians and soldiers.
 The ribbon of the order was originally green with a red border, changing in 1899 to white with an orange border (in the same year the French government changed the colours of the ribbons of all five colonial orders), before reverting to the original black ribbon when it became a purely Cambodian order again.

+Gabriel Bouffet in full State Councillor's regalia.

+Brevet de Médaille de l'Ordre Royal du Mérite du Cambodge Moni-Saraphon.

+The Decorations of a Group of Mandarins with among which: Cambodian Royal Order of Moniseraphon.